Diets and Potatoes – The Real Story

 Based on studies on the satiety index, a rating system that

-determined each food’s ability to create a feeling of
+determined each food’s ability to create and a feeling of

 fullness on a specific number of calories, potatoes by far

 are the most filling food, followed closely by oatmeal.
 Not